Schenkee/TryHackMe-Guides/File_Inclusion/File_Inclusion.md

 Our listner should have recived the reverse connetion.
 If succesful we can see the hosename in the initial connection details or type in ```hostname``` to capture our flag.
 ![lab4_flag_manual](./Images/lab4_flag_manual.png)

+---

+Thank you for following through my guide of the TryHackMe file Inclusion challage section.